 What was the impetus for the course and why is it a pilot and transfer project?

 We urgently need social innovations.
 They arise, among other things, in educational settings and through the coming together of people who are willing to create.
-The Federal Ministry of Education and Research (BMBF) is also funding innovative teaching formats in the field of social entrepreneurship due to the pressing challenges of our time.
-Our course ‘Societal Impact through Entrepreneurship’ is one such pilot format.
+The Federal Ministry of Education and Research (BMBF) is also promoting innovative teaching formats in the field of social entrepreneurship due to the pressing challenges of our time.
+Our course “Societal Impact through Entrepreneurship” is one such pilot format.
 We want to train designers in the economic environment.
 We want students from different disciplines and cultural backgrounds to learn together.
 The focus here is particularly on regenerative economic thinking and action.
 This also requires new, broader concepts of business models, for which there is still hardly any literature.
-In this sense, we are working with the transfer from practice to theory and vice versa.
+In this sense, we work with the transfer from practice to theory and vice versa.
 At present, there is still little research in this area of teaching.
 This makes it all the more important to try out new teaching formats and move forward.

 -